Winstein--6b

 The JWs leaders' view is that Isaiah doesn't indicate monotheism because God

-would be denying that the angels and humans referred to above are gods (as with
+and humans referred to above are gods (as with

 the JWs leaders' monolatrism or soft polytheism/inclusive monotheism), but

-that's exactly what God in Isaiah was doing--cleaning house of the old Canaanite
+exactly what God in Isaiah was doing--cleaning house of the old Canaanite

-acceptance of gods that the JWs leaders want to reach back for some support
+acceptance of gods that the JWs leaders want

 from.